prinnevald/project-ideas/README.md

 ## Others
 - [ ] Manual for hosting events
 - [ ] Stickers for club
-- [ ] :octocat: Map Guide for NU events (Probably using AR)
 - [ ] IaC for a club
 - [ ] :octocat: Parse the my.nu.edu and collect a database
 - [ ] Write CS-like game with server and custom protocol so it would run in a restricted network
 - [ ] :octocat: :sparkles: Course Registration script
 - [ ] :octocat: Schedule builder
 - [ ] :octocat: Platform to keep a track of club deadlines.
 It is possible to make it as an ACM RPG game, where you have tasks as quests and get in-game EXP and GLD and can spend it on some in-game items or in-club perks, or upgrade your hero for some pvp.
-- [ ] :octocat: :sparkles: SoulMate-searcher for students
 - [ ] :sparkles: Room booking option from Indigo bot
 - [ ] :octocat: :sparkles: TelegramBot that helps to find chat for every course (section)
 - [ ] :space_invader: CMS for ACM ICPC SIG (Being done by Rauan, Nuradil, Hafiz) :space_invader:
-- [ ] :octocat: Script/app that checks whether you are a student of NU
 - [ ] :sparkles: Continue to work on ComixDownloader ***(It would have been nice to finish it by the end of May)***
 - [ ] :octocat: :sparkles: vatriumefeedbot.
 Telegram bot that sends VAtriume posts to Telegram.
 Can be used by people who do not have VK. [nufeedbot](https://github.com/KtlTheBest/nufeedbot)
 - [ ] Some sort of library or a module for a Hobot bots (Sherkhan knows) as a support for JS and app development stuff.